 Once the water service is shut off it will not be turned on until all past due amounts including penalties and reconnect fee are paid in full.
 Deposits for accounts that have been shut off and have not responded will be used toward the balance and any remaining balance, including penalties and fees, must be paid as well as another $200.00 deposit to restore water service.

 Final Bills: Final bills for water and sewer charges will be prorated using the city software, all other fees will be for full monthly charge.
-Account holder must notify City Clerk of date to have final meter reading done and provide forwarding address if applicable.
+Account holder must notify City Clerk of date to have final meter reading done and provide a forwarding address.

-Bill Payment: Customers may pay their bills in multiple ways.
-The most popular method is automatic payment.
-Checks and money orders may be deposited in the drop box at City Hall, in-person with the City Clerk, or by mailing to City of Clarence, PO Box 418, Clarence, IA 52216.
-Cash payments are accepted in-person with the City Clerk during regular business hours.
-E-Check, credit, and debit card payments are accepted through the city’s FrontDesk portal.
-Please note that an additional service fee is charged by the processor to process credit/debit card transactions, and E-Check payments may take several business days to be debited from your bank account.
-Receipts are not issued unless payment is made in-person with the City Clerk or through the FrontDesk portal.
+Bill Payment: Customers can pay their utility bills in several ways.
+Automatic payment is the most common option.
+Checks and money orders may be placed in the City Hall drop box, paid in-person, or mailed to City of Clarence, PO Box 418, Clarence, IA 52216.
+Cash payments are accepted in-person during regular business hours.
+E-Check, credit card, and debit card payments can be made through the City’s online customer portal; please note that the processor charges a service fee for these transactions, and eCheck payments may take several business days to clear.
+Receipts are issued only for payments made in-person or through the online portal.

 Returned Payments: A fee of $30.00 will be charged for servicing all returned payments received.
 The City will only accept guaranteed payment (cash, approved card payment, cashier’s check, or money order) from any individual or business who has had a payment returned to the City more than once in any 12-month period.
 The restriction of guaranteed payment shall last for one year from the most recent returned payment date.